trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [RAID6](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_6)

-RAID5, RAID6, and similar technologies aggregate multiple devices at the block level and offer 1 or more live parity calculations that can allow the pool to continue to run should 1 device fail and rebuild the data once the device is replaced.
+RAID5, RAID6, and similar technologies aggregate multiple devices at the block level and provide one or more live parity schemes that can allow the pool to continue to run should one device fail and rebuild the data once the device is replaced.

 mergerfs offers no parity or redundancy features so in that regard the technologies are not comparable.
 [SnapRAID](https://www.snapraid.it)